jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 You hold the door open.
 They walk through without a glance.
 No “thank you.”
 No smile.
 Just… silence.

-It’s minor—but something inside you clenches. *Seriously?*
+It’s minor, but something inside you clenches. *Seriously?*
 You think, *Next time, I won’t bother.*

 But what if you did it anyway?